aeternity/mnesia_rocksdb/doc/mrdb.md

 A mutex is used to ensure that only one of potentially conflicting `mrdb` transactions is run at a time.
 The re-run transaction may still fail, if new transactions, or non-transaction writes interfere with the commit set.
 It will then be re-run again, until the retry count is exhausted.

+For finer-grained retries, it's possible to set `retries => {Inner, Outer}`.
+Setting the retries to a single number, `Retries`, is analogous to `{0, Retries}`.
+Each outer retry requests a`mutex lock' by waiting in a FIFO queue.
+Once it receives the lock, it will try the activity once + as many retries as specified by `Inner`.
+If these fail, the activity again goes to the FIFO queue (ending up last in line) if there are outer retries remaining.
+When all retries are exhaused, the activity aborts with `retry_limit`.
+Note that transactions, being optimistic, do not request a lock on the first attempt, but only on outer retries (the first retry is always an outer retry).

 Valid `TxOpts` are `#{no_snapshot => boolean(), retries => retries()}`.